 Edith L. Piness, Ph.D., Secretary

 Edith Piness has served on the board since 2002.
 Prior to that she was a director of the San Francisco Historical Society.
-She is a retired historian with a specialty in British Administration in South and Southeast Asia.
+Piness is a retired historian with a specialty in British Administration in South and Southeast Asia.
 She served on the California Postsecondary Education Commission and chaired the California Student Aid Commission.
 She is a Life Trustee of Pitzer College and President Emerita of the California Historical Society.
-Currently she is the Secretary of that Society’s Foundation Board.
-Piness also serves as Secretary of the California Missions Foundation Board and is a member of the Board of the Institute for Historical Study in the Bay area.
+Piness also serves as Secretary of the California Missions Foundation Board and is a member of the Institute Nominating Committee of the Institute for Historical Study in the Bay Area.